Lojze Peterle: Member of the European Parliament, 2004–2019

 In the 2004 elections to the European Parliament, Peterle was elected for New Slovenia, as a member of the European People's Party (EPP).
 In March 2006, he was elected as Vice President of the European People's Party for a three-year term after recovering from cancer in April 2003.

-Since entering the European Parliament, Peterle has been serving on the Committee on Foreign Affairs.
+Peterle served on the Committee on Foreign Affairs of the European Parliament.
 He was also a member of the Subcommittee on Human Rights from 2004 until 2009.

-In addition to his committee assignments, Peterle has been chairing the parliament's delegation to the EU-former Yugoslav Republic of Macedonia Joint Parliamentary Committee since 2014.
-He previously served on the delegations for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (2004-2009), to the EU-Russia Parliamentary Cooperation Committee (2009-2014), to the EU-Croatia Joint Parliamentary Committee (2009-2013) and for relations with Japan (2013-2014).
-He is also a supporter of the MEP Heart Group, a group of parliamentarians who have an interest in promoting measures that will help reduce the burden of cardiovascular diseases (CVD).
+In addition to his committee assignments, Peterle chaired the parliament's delegation to the EU-former Yugoslav Republic of Macedonia Joint Parliamentary Committee since 2014.
+He previously served on the delegations for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (2004–2009), to the EU-Russia Parliamentary Cooperation Committee (2009–2014), to the EU-Croatia Joint Parliamentary Committee (2009–2013) and for relations with Japan (2013–2014).
+He was also a supporter of the MEP Heart Group, a group of parliamentarians who have an interest in promoting measures that will help reduce the burden of cardiovascular diseases (CVD).

 In November 2006, Peterle announced that he would be running for President of Slovenia in the 2007 presidential election.
 Backed by most of the centre-right government, he was considered the front-runner before the first round of the election, but ultimately lost in a landslide to Danilo Türk in the second round.

 He is a founder and current President of the group MEPs Against Cancer (MAC).

 In September 2016, Peterle joined more than 50 MEPs from six different political groups – including Christofer Fjellner, Ashley Fox, Vicky Ford and Beatrix von Storch – in signing a proposal for a two-term limit of the President of the European Parliament.
 This move was widely seen as an effort to prevent incumbent Martin Schulz from holding onto the presidency for a third consecutive term.

 Peterle was not re-elected to the European Parliament at the 2019 European Parliament election in Slovenia.